-Davido to headline UK Stadium concert alongside 50 Cent & Mary J Blige | Pulse Nigeria
+Davido to headline UK stadium concert alongside 50 Cent & Mary J Blige | Pulse Nigeria

 Nigerian hitmaker Davido is one of Africa's biggest music export whose records have won him multiple awards and sold-out arenas.

-Davido is set to record another major career milestone on July 3, 2025, when he headlines the 60,000-capacity Tottenham Hotspurs Stadium in the United Kingdom.
+Davido is set to record another major career milestone on July 3, 2025, when he headlines the 60,000-capacity Tottenham Hotspur Stadium in the United Kingdom.

 The four-time Grammy nominee will be sharing the stage with American multi-platinum-selling rapper and global superstar 50 Cent and 9-time Grammy winner Mary J Blige.